 Google Home does however have the advantage of integrating with Chromecast in a video sense.
 You can easily play shows from Netflix, YouTube and other supported apps using just your voice, however again in practice this could be better since you’re unable to specify particular episodes and it will default to picking up where you left off.
 Not bad when you’re marathoning a series, but less than ideal if you’re just dipping in.

 Google Home integrates with a number of Google's other services, from planning routes using Google Maps to translating using Google Translate.
 It will also draw from your Google Calendar, which is a handy feature.

 However again, while there’s potential here, Google Home doesn’t make nearly enough use of this functionality.
 You can get basic directions by car on Google maps, but it can’t handle public transport and definitely doesn't do email.

-Meanwhile, Amazon has an ever-growing list of compatible apps including Domino's Pizza, Just Eat in the UK and Uber, allowing you to either have your pizza delivered or request a ride over to the store to pick it up yourself.
+Meanwhile, Amazon has an ever-growing list of compatible "Skills" apps including Domino's Pizza, Just Eat in the UK and Uber, allowing you to either have your pizza delivered or request a ride over to the store to pick it up yourself.
 Support is good, but these apps feel like they add fun side-functionality rather than core productivity services.